-I’ve referred to the different training modes available on the Beast Sensor multiple times throughout the article.
+I’ve referred to the different training modes available on the app multiple times throughout this Beast Sensor review.
 Now, I’ll explain what you need to know about each:

 This setting is geared towards maximizing speed.
 Bar speed will always be higher than 1.3m/s and reps will stay in the 3 to 8 range.